 Exercise increases serotonin levels

 Among the main factors that increase serotonin level. we can point out the following:

-- Diet: Proper diet may increase levels of serotonin (More information on foods rich in serotonin in the listing above)
+- Diet: Proper diet may increase levels of serotonin (More information on foods rich in serotonin in the listing below)

 - Exercise: Physical activity increases levels of serotonin.
 15 or 20 minutes of exercise, apart form strengthening the muscles and improving circulation, increases the level of confidence and make us feel better.